Enhance mental health and well-being in your community. Learn techniques and skills to help people solve problems.

 Courriel : firstname.lastname@example.org

-Bureau : A-238, Arts Building Sudbury Campus
+Bureau : Sudbury Campus

-M.A. in Applied / Experimental Psychology
+M.A. in Applied Psychology

 Criteria for consideration for the MA in Psychology

 BA or B.Sc. in psychology, with an academic standing of B+ (75%) or better, or a successfully completed qualifying year in psychology.
 Those with an academic background other than psychology will have their qualifications examined and may be required to complete additional course work or a qualifying year.
-Academic references, a personal statement of interests, and identification of potential research supervisors are required.
+Academic references, a personal statement of interest, and identification of potential research supervisors are required.
 For the Applied students, a vulnerable sector criminal background check at your local police department will be required once admitted to the program.
-The general regulations of the School of Graduate Studies will apply unless otherwise stated.
+The general regulations of the Faculty of Graduate Studies will apply unless otherwise stated.
 Please note that the application deadline for September admission is February 1st.

 The graduate Psychology program in Applied Psychology with a clinical emphasis is designed to prepare students for work in schools, mental health, or other applied settings or to pursue Ph.D.-level studies.
 In addition to course work and research, students must complete a practicum.
 Graduates are eligible to pursue registration with the College of Psychologists of Ontario (other conditions may apply).
 For information on how to become a psychological associate, visit the website of the College of Psychologists of Ontario.